Chapter 1:

 Osaka, Japan 2014

 We stayed as silent as possible while the men rummaged our house, finding whatever valuables they could get their hands on.
 In the distance, I could hear sirens, I guess a neighbor called the police, but that seemed to startle the men, causing them to forget about us and hurry out before they were caught.
 A couple minutes later we heard more footsteps, this time they were followed by voices different voices.
 "This is the police!
 Show me your hands now!"
-They yelled, I guess they caught someone who got greedy and stayed behind.
+They yelled; I guess they caught someone who had gotten greedy and stayed behind.
 We slowly opened our door, peeking our small heads out, only to immediately look down and see our mother's lifeless corpse, her smile on her face.
 One of the officers saw us from the bottom of the stairs, a look of dread on his face as he rushed up to cover our eyes, holding both of us tightly.
-"I'm sorry, I'm so sorry we didn't make it in time" he said, like it was his fault this happened, I knew it wasn't his fault, but, regardless, I began to sob, clinging to this random police officer for dear life, bawling my eyes out at this loss.
+"I'm sorry, I'm so sorry we didn't make it in time," he said, like it was his fault this happened, I knew it wasn't his fault, but, regardless, I began to sob, clinging to this random police officer for dear life, bawling my eyes out at this loss.
 Aiko cried even more, screaming and wailing like a toddler for her mom to come back.
 It couldn't get worse from here, right?
 Wrong.

 Please log in to leave a comment.